 Two years ago, I leased an apartment that I planned to stay in for the next 2–3 years.
 I kept that promise until this month.
 Due to renovations being done to the entire complex, renewing my current lease is not an option.
 This leaves me with no choice but to seek out a new apartment.
 It has also been a while since I’ve needed to actually find a new apartment since I initially moved into this one due to references from friends.

 Searching for a new apartment, townhouse, or even house to rent can be a stressful process.
-This becomes truer with age and as your tastes change, solidify or your family dynamics change.
-It also causes someone to ask more questions when renting a place as opposed to just, "Is it cheap?."
+This becomes truer with age and as your tastes change and solidify or your family dynamics change.
+It also causes someone to ask more questions when renting a place as opposed to just, "Is it cheap?"

 Note: This list is not in order of importance.

 1. Cost and Utilities Included